tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 	contact Staff.
 Finding the proper spirit for your Fetish requires a lengthy vignette, and one day RP lockout per Rank of the spirit.
 These days needn’t be consecutive, but each day must be declared in an IC room.
-	Be verbose in your declaration.</u>
+	Be verbose in your declaration.

-<u>If you have completed chiminage with a spirit and create a fetish with it using
+If you have completed chiminage with a spirit and create a fetish with it using this power, your Difficulty on the roll is now at -1, you must gain one success, the spirit relents, and becomes your fetish for agreed upon term determined by your Willpower expenditure.
+These fetishes garner much less anger from shapechangers akin to an internal grumbling about having bigger problems than some leech who can talk nice to umbrood.

-this power, your Difficulty on the roll is now at -1, you must gain one success, the spirit relents, and becomes your fetish for agreed upon term determined by your Willpower expenditure.
-These fetishes garner much less anger from shapechangers akin to an internal grumbling about having bigger problems than some leech who can talk nice to umbrood.</u>
+**<u>Path of Skulls</u>:** <u>This Path cannot be taken at character creation but is allowed to be gained during Play through various high difficulty means.
+The number of applications of Delugo you may have upon your person is limited to your permanent Wits Dots.
+When you reach this limit, you may use the power again but you must sacrifice all the Dots in another application of this power.
+You do not return to the previous Dots you had, they disappear and that Trait is now Zero Dots.
+If through some means you are at your maximum and you permanently lose a Dot of Wits, you must sacrifice an application of Delugo as previously mentioned.</u>

 #### **24b Incepting Novel Rituals/Adapting Rituals From Other Traditions:** As
 stated in the Character Creation section, you must have 5 Dots in a Blood